Dataiku: Products

-The Dataiku software: Dataiku Data Science Studio (Dataiku DSS) was announced in 2014, it supports predictive modelling to build business applications.
+Dataiku Data Science Studio (Dataiku DSS) was announced in 2014 and supports predictive modelling to build business applications.
+The software is designed to make data science and machine learning easily accessed, particularly for those unfamiliar with programming languages, like Python.

-In June 2021, Dataiku released Dataiku Online, a fully new managed version of Dataiku.
-This new product targets smaller companies such as high-growth startups.
+In June 2021, Dataiku released Dataiku Online, a fully managed version of Dataiku, to target smaller companies, such as high-growth startups.